About Kim

 This website is Kim’s parenting ministry.
 If you are seeking legal advice, please find her here at Fidelitas Law or contact her at kim@fidelitaslaw.com!

 Kim Cameron-Smith lives in Northern California with her husband Philip and their 4 children.
-She is the founder and editor of ICP and the host of the Gentle Catholic Parenting Podcast.
 Her book, Discipleship Parenting, provides important insights for parents hoping to raise kids who know and love God, especially in a world that increasingly rejects God or shoves him to the outermost margins of culture.
 Her latest book Rooting Your Teen in the Faith addresses the problem of faith drift in Catholic youth and demonstrates why parents are the most powerful factor in the successful transmission of faith to their teens.
 Her writing has been featured in The Imaginative Conservative and Our Sunday Visitor News.

-Kim enjoys a family-centered lifestyle balanced by service to her parish and community.
+Kim enjoys a family-centered lifestyle balanced by her work as an attorney and service to her parish and community.
 She is a long-time catechist and scouting leader.
 In her free time, she enjoys sewing, reading, and organizing stuff.

 Influences and Perspective